louisnovick/Darwins-Journey/README.md

 run `mm` and open localhost:4567

-Thanks to:
-Miguel Ramos
-Geoff Miller
+Thanks to Miguel Ramos and Geoff Miller